 Be it a salaried person or a businessperson, lenders want the applicant to have a stable source of income.
 Therefore, they check the duration one has spent in the current job or business.
 If you are a newbie or someone who changes jobs frequently, getting the loan approval can be a far-fetched dream.

 The debt-to-income ratio is the percentage of your income spent on repaying debts such as your EMIs and credit card bills.
 Usually, 40% or above raise a red flag for lenders as it would mean that the applicant would be under major financial strain in case of an emergency.
-Lenders do not want to finance a person who “already has got much debt” and take the risk of default.
+Lenders do not want to finance a person who “already has got much debt” and take the risk of loan default.
 Try to settle a few existing loans, before applying for a fresh one.

 Having a brief credit history can also be a reason for your loan being rejected.
 Despite having a good credit score, you may not get the loan because the lender is not convinced with your track record and wants to see how regularly you pay your instalments before giving you additional credit.